wevote/WeVoteServer/docs/ServerOAuth.md

 Note July 2022:  The auto generated certificate that is made by runsslserver generates warnings in browsers (not really a problem), but may stop the JavaScript builtin fetch() function from completing.
 The browser extension has to use fetch.

+## Fixing "NET::ERR_CERT_COMMON_NAME_INVALID" errors in the DevTools ERROR Console

+Find one of those failing links in the Network, and click it, to open in a new tab, then follow the same procedure that you would follow for any invalid certificate.
+The details of how you do this changes over time, but in general on the chrome error screen that you see, follow the links for viewing the page anyways.
+Once you have done that the problem will go away.

 ## Facebook
 In environment_variables.json, these two variable need to be set: